prestontw/bazel-rust-guided-experiment/stage-2-crates-vendor/README.md

 the example that we've been following combined that target with the general rust library target.

 Anyway, let's try loading from it.
-Our `BUILD` file now ends with
+Filling back in code that we removed, our `BUILD` file now ends with
 ```python
 load("//3rd-party/crates:defs.bzl", "all_crate_deps")